 Trail Running Skills with the Mirnavator

-Join The Mirnavator to learn trail running skills in Chamonix-Mont-Blanc in the French Alps - the world’s trail running capital.
-Build up the knowledge and experience you need to take you from runner to competent mountain trail runner!
+Join The Mirnavator to learn trail running skills in Chamonix in the French Alps – the world’s trail running capital.
+Gain the knowledge and experience you need to become a competent mountain trail runner!

-If you’ve been running for a while, and are now psyched to get out on the trails, this trip will give you the skills and confidence you need.
+If you enjoy running, and are now psyched to get out on the trails, this trip will give you the skills and confidence you need to run in the mountains.
 In a light-hearted and non-judgmental setting, Mirna Valerio and experienced Run the Alps guides will spend time covering a range of trail running topics, with individual feedback to best help you on your trail running journey.

 As well as being an experienced sponsored trail runner, an advocate for inclusion in the trail running community, and successful writer and speaker, Mirna is one of the most fun and positive people we’ve ever met.
-Her passion for trail running and the mountains of the Alps is contagious, and Mirna will be there to support you as you share in this trail running experience.
+Her passion for trail running in the Alps is contagious, and Mirna will be there to support you as you share in this trail running experience.

 On this trip, we’ll cover essential skills for trail running:

-We’ll have warm-up sessions before each run and stretching sessions afterwards, plus a workshop on strength, mobility and injury prevention.
-Throughout the week you’ll also learn how to plan your own trail running routes safely and navigate along the way.
-This will culminate in the group having more of an active role in deciding the running route at the end of the week, taking into account the weather, the terrain and your trail running goals.
+Throughout the week you’ll also learn how to plan your own trail running routes safely and navigate as you go.
+Our trip will culminate with the group planning the last big run of the week, taking into account the weather, the terrain and the group’s trail running goals.

-We won’t be running all day, though.
-There’s time to enjoy relaxing and recuperating in your hotel spa, checking out the famous town of Chamonix-Mont-Blanc and indulging in local culinary delights.
+We won’t be running all day, every day, though!
+There will be time to enjoy relaxing and recuperating in your hotel spa, checking out Chamonix, and indulging in local culinary delights.
 We’ll visit our favorite restaurants in town, some specializing in traditional cuisine like fondue or tartiflette, and others with more modern fusion.
-One afternoon, we’ll have a tasting of local wines, juices and cheeses – another way to learn more about the local culture!
+One afternoon, we’ll taste local wines, juices and cheeses – another way to learn more about the local culture!

 Lead photos: Sam Hill